 The Corporation is a reporting issuer and a publicly-held company that was incorporated under the Business Corporations Act (British Columbia) on December 31, 2013.
 The Corporation fiscal year end is December 31.

-The Corporation has one wholly-owned subsidiary, Orca Mobile Solutions Ltd. ("Orca Mobile"), a private company incorporated under the Business Corporations Act (British Columbia) on December 17, 2013.
+By a Plan of Arrangement dated March 6, 2014, the Corporation acquired its wholly-owned subsidiary, Orca Mobile Solutions Ltd. ("Orca Mobile"), a private company incorporated under the Business Corporations Act (British Columbia) on December 17, 2013.